krybc/budget-app/README.md

 - [ ] Feature: Statistics for contractors
 - [ ] Feature: Statistics for accounts
+- [ ] Travis CI and Coveralls integration
+- [ ] Unit tests for NGRX store

 ### 0.4.0

+- [ ] Feature: Categories order edition
 - [ ] Feature: Quarterly expenses by categories chart on dashboard
-- [ ] Travis CI and Coveralls integration
-- [ ] Unit tests for NGRX store

 ### 0.3.0